junxit/us-congress-bills-116/metadata.md

 - 2019-12-12 — Placed on the Union Calendar, Calendar No. 272.
 - 2019-12-12 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-342.
 - 2019-12-12 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-342.
+- 2020-01-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-01-27 — Considered as unfinished business. (consideration: CR H554-555)
+- 2020-01-27 — Considered under suspension of the rules. (consideration: CR H549-550)
+- 2020-01-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4704.
+- 2020-01-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-01-27 — Mr. McAdams moved to suspend the rules and pass the bill, as amended.
+- 2020-01-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 8 (Roll no. 24). (text: CR H549)
+- 2020-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 8 (Roll no. 24).(text: CR H549)